hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/Raspberry Pi 4 Installation.md

 ![Raspberry Pi4!](images/raspi4-1.png "raspi4-1.png")

 While the tool set for millitome generation was developed and tested on MacOS, all its components are cross-platform.
-At the core of the creation process is the [Openscad](https://openscad.org) application, which, according to the developer's web site, works on MacOS as well as Windows and Linux operating systems.
+At the core of the creation process is the [Openscad](https://openscad.org) application, which is not only available for MacOS but also for Windows and Linux operating systems.
+The terminal script, used to control Openscad *should* run in any bash compatible terminal.

 ## Hardware